Graeme Macrae Burnet – His Bloody Project

 - 30 October 2015

 True crime tale exploring the life of a 19th century crofter

 While awaiting trial, Roddy wrote a detailed account of his life up until the crime.
-This novel is the first time his memoir has been printed in full, the more disturbing passages previously distributed as sensational chapbooks (small booklets).
+This novel is styled as the first time his memoir has been printed in full, the more disturbing passages previously distributed as sensational chapbooks (small booklets).

 Roddy draws the reader into his confidences as he recounts a seemingly honest and entirely unromanticised account of the life of a crofter in 19th-century Scotland.
 The known outcome lends his tale a weighty sense of foreboding and almost inevitable tragedy.

 His narrative is followed by an extract from the memoir of a psychiatrist who examined Roddy, entitled Travels in the Border-Lands of Lunacy, and an account of his dramatic trial using newspaper reports.
 These expose inconsistencies and omissions in Roddy's story, demonstrating not just the unreliability of the individual narrators but the complexity of the justice system's task in determining whether he, or any criminal, was sound of mind.